Laryngeal Cancer: Targeted Therapy

 While rare, these more serious side effects can occur:

 A severe allergic reaction, often while getting your first dose (you'll be given medicines before each dose to help prevent this)

 Increased risk of serious heart problems, including fatal heart attacks

 Your blood pressure will be checked often during treatment.
 You're blood counts will also be checked, and you'll be closely watched for signs of problems.

 Working with your healthcare provider

-If you receive targeted therapy, talk with your healthcare team about what signs to look for and when to call them.
+If you get targeted therapy, talk with your healthcare team about what side effects to look for and when to call them.
 Make sure you know what number to call with questions.
 Is there a different number for evenings and weekends?